PierrunoYT/youtube-video-audio-transcriber/README.md

 - Python 3.7 or higher
 - FFmpeg (required for audio extraction and conversion)
-- OpenAI API key (for transcription feature)
+- OpenAI API key (for OpenAI transcription feature)
+- Google Gemini API key (for Gemini transcription, summarization, and Q&A features)

 ## Installation